-Normally, a UK or internationally recognised honours degree, or its equivalent, in any subject; an alternative would be an ordinary degree/teaching certificate and three years' teaching experience.
-For anyone who has studied at undergraduate level outside the UK we also require an English Language qualification equivalent to a British Council IELTS score of 7.0.
+You would normally have a UK or internationally recognised honours degree, or its equivalent, in any relevant subject.
+An alternative would be an ordinary degree/teaching certificate and two to three years' teaching experience.

 Months of entry